-A personal tutor is allocated to you.
-At levels 3 and 4, your Personal Tutor will be one of our Academic Coaches, to support your development.
-Personal tutors maintain regular communication (virtual and/or faceto-face) with each of their designated tutees.
-Follow-up meetings are arranged with any students who are not making satisfactory progress or who are at risk of withdrawal.
-Personal tutors assist you in your personal and academic development, planning and progression.
-As well as this, your Personal Tutor can offer you advice and guidance to help you liaise with other staff and support facilities in your school and the University, including study skills support.
+At Level 4 you will be allocated an Academic Coach to help you to settle in to University and make the most of your first year of study.
+For Level 5 and above, a personal tutor is allocated to you and they will maintain regular communication (virtual and/or face-to-face) with you to support you as you progress.
+Should you encounter any difficulties, follow-up meetings are arranged to ensure that you make satisfactory progress or are not at risk of withdrawal.
+Personal tutors can assist you in your personal and academic development, planning and progression, as well as offering you advice and guidance to help you liaise with other staff and support facilities in your school and the University, including study skills support.

 The course leader will monitor the academic and experiential quality of the course through Award Boards, focus groups and other channels.
-The course leader also supports and directs you and other students proactively on the course, both collectively and individually, and responds to inquiries and requests from you, with regard to the academic programme of study.
+The course leader also supports and directs you proactively on the course, both collectively and individually, and responds to enquiries with regard to your academic programme of study.

-The Faculty Enabling Tutor liaises with the Student Support and Wellbeing Department (SSW) regarding provision for specific disabled students & disseminates information from SSW on the needs of specific disabled students.
+The Faculty Enabling Tutor liaises with Student Support and Wellbeing (SSW) regarding provision for specific disabled students & disseminates information from Student Support and Wellbeing on the needs of specific disabled students.
 The Faculty Enabling Tutors also monitor requests for, and provision of, specific examination and assessment arrangements, publicise 'surgery' arrangements and make available time to meet with individual disabled students to enable them to discuss their own school-specific disability issues where necessary.
 The tutor takes a pro-active role in monitoring the welfare and academic progress of disabled students within the school.

 Where applicable, in-class semester assessments are arranged by the module tutor.
-The module tutor will, where appropriate, ensure that any arrangements made for students requiring special consideration will be checked by SSW, to ensure fairness and equality and that the provisions of the University Equal Opportunities policy are met.
+The module tutor will, where appropriate, ensure that any arrangements made for students requiring special consideration will be checked by University Student Support and Wellbeing to ensure fairness and equality, and that the provisions of the University Equal Opportunities policy are met.
 These arrangements will apply to those students who have identified special learning requirements.